Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 #### update command

 The runtime does not currently implement the `update` command, and hence does not support some of the `docker update` functionality.
-Much of the `update` functionality looks to be based around cgroup configuration.
+Much of the `update` functionality is based around cgroup configuration.

 It may be possible to implement some of the update functionality by adjusting cgroups either around the VM or inside the container VM itself, or possibly by some other VM functional equivalent.
 It needs more investigation.